 - The chair (Assoc.
 Dean) of the committee is a non-voting member except in a tie;

-- The student bringing the complaint to the Academic Appeals Committee carries the burden of proof based on the weight of the evidence in demonstrating that the grade is incorrect or unjustified;
+- The student bringing the complaint to the Academic Appeals Committee carries the burden of proof based on the weight of the evidence in demonstrating that the dismissal or grade is incorrect or unjustified;

 - If the committee decides that the grading process was unfair, the committee can request that the instructor change the student’s grade.
 If an acceptable agreement involves a change of grade, the instructor is responsible for submitting a change of grade to the Registrar in a timely manner following notification of the Committee’s decision.

 - If the committee decides that the academic dismissal should be revoked, the committee can request that the department reinstate the student immediately.